Code-Institute-Submissions/Kdoggg666-MS2/README.md

 <a name="trouble"></a>
 ## Issues and Troubleshooting

-**Images and audio not always loading with the page** the background images for divs were showing in python server preview but not in github live page or gitpod preview, this was fixed fixed by using the relative path.
+**Images and audio not always loading with the page:** The background images for divs were showing in python server preview but not in github live page or gitpod preview, this was fixed fixed by using the relative path.

-**Overlays were too big on smaller screens** this was fixed using media queries.
+**Overlays were too big on smaller screens:** This was fixed using media queries.

-**Score not clearing after restarting game** - Every time the user would win then play again the score would be displayed underneath the previous score.
+**Score not clearing after restarting game:** Every time the user would win then play again the score would be displayed underneath the previous score.
 I fixed this with a loop that checks if there is inner html in the victory text and removes it on game start.

-**if statement to check remaining time and assign stars** - The code block I wrote was always appeding the test from the first if option no matter what the users time remaining was.I tried logging current time to console to see what im checking against.
+**if statement to check remaining time and assign stars:** The code block I wrote was always appeding the test from the first if option no matter what the users time remaining was.I tried logging current time to console to see what im checking against.
 I also tried googling loops.
 I fixed this by double checking syntax and rewriting the code and testing.

-**Match sound not playing after match in short succession** - This issue was mostly fixed by shortening the audio file and removing silence at the end, however this still occurs when two pairs are matched in before the sound stops playing, I was not able to resolve this in time.
+**Match sound not playing after match in short succession:** This issue was mostly fixed by shortening the audio file and removing silence at the end, however this still occurs when two pairs are matched in before the sound stops playing, I was not able to resolve this in time.

-**Mute button** - I couldnt get the event listener on the mute button to both change the FA icon AND pay/pause the background music.
+**Mute button:** I couldnt get the event listener on the mute button to both change the FA icon AND pay/pause the background music.
 I fixed this by making the icon toggle function call the music toggle function after changing the FA class.

-**Mute button triggering twice after victory** The mute button would work fine the first game but after victory or game over it would trigger the if statement twice.
+**Mute button triggering twice after victory:** The mute button would work fine the first game but after victory or game over it would trigger the if statement twice.
 This was fixed by moving my click function into the right constructor and writing a custom function that remembers if music was muted or not.

-**Cards always showing face up on IOS and Safari** - On all browsers on an IOS device including chrome as well as on Safari on Mac devices the cards would deal face up.
+**Cards always showing face up on IOS and Safari:** On all browsers on an IOS device including chrome as well as on Safari on Mac devices the cards would deal face up.
 This was solved by adding -webkit- prefix to all animations and transform effects.

-**Cards getting highlighted** - Its easy to accidentally drag the mouse and highlight cards - This was fixed by using the css user-select: none on the body.
+**Cards getting highlighted:** Its easy to accidentally drag the mouse and highlight cards - This was fixed by using the css user-select: none on the body.

-**Users were able to drag cards** - Fixed with code from [Stack overflow](https://stackoverflow.com/questions/704564/disable-drag-and-drop-on-html-elements#:~:text=You%20can%20disable%20dragging%20simply,draggable%3D%22false%22%20attribute)
+**Users were able to drag cards:** Fixed with code from [Stack overflow](https://stackoverflow.com/questions/704564/disable-drag-and-drop-on-html-elements#:~:text=You%20can%20disable%20dragging%20simply,draggable%3D%22false%22%20attribute)

-**Clicking outside the modal on start** - Clicking outside the modal would load the page without the overlays and would not start the JS.
+**Clicking outside the modal on start:** Clicking outside the modal would load the page without the overlays and would not start the JS.
 Fixed with code from [Stack overflow](https://stackoverflow.com/questions/45607982/how-to-disable-background-when-modal-window-pops-up)

-**Setting Game time based on difficulty** - Innitially I struggled with this, at first I tried several functions which would define the game variable and pass a number to the class, however I couldnt seem to get this to work.
+**Setting Game time based on difficulty:** Innitially I struggled with this, at first I tried several functions which would define the game variable and pass a number to the class, however I couldnt seem to get this to work.
 I instead found a simpler more effective way of doing this by using a variable that is set to a number based on user difficulty choice and passing that variable to the class.

-**Round number resetting on page reload** - fixed by storing round number to local storage instead of on the main.js file.
+**Round number resetting on page reload:** Fixed by storing round number to local storage instead of on the main.js file.
 This will remember the round after reload and not reset round number as hitting restart reloads the page, thus starting from round 1 again and will overwrite the first score on the scoreboard.

-**Music choice not being saved** - After extensive googling and tutor support I realised that the local storage was treating true and false as a string and not a boolean.
+**Music choice not being saved:** After extensive googling and tutor support I realised that the local storage was treating true and false as a string and not a boolean.
 Fixed by changing my if statement to check if variable is "false" instead of false.

 ## Features I would like to impliment